 Variation in rates stems from factors like how much competition there is in a given state, forcing insurers to offer attractive rates.
 Expenses may also vary because of the expected health costs of a population.
 For example, in states where people tend to be less healthy or where doctors and hospitals charge more, insurance companies set higher rates to cover those costs.

-Average Health Insurance Premiums by State for 40-Year-Olds
+Average Health Insurance Cost by State

 How Much Is Health Insurance by Family Size?

 Not surprisingly, the more people in your family are covered by your health insurance plan, the more you’re likely to pay in premiums.